- What is needed to enroll in Kentucky public schools?

 - What are the special education requirements?

 Under Individuals with Disabilities Education Act (IDEA), schools have to identify students with disabilities and provide free and appropriate education for these students.
 The education has to be individualized.
-This means set up in a way that works for each student.
+This means it must be set up in a way that works for each student.

-A parent or legal guardian can ask for an Individualized Education Plan (IEP), a 504 plan or an evaluation for services.
-Note: See Special Education in Kentucky section for more information.
+- A parent or legal guardian can ask for an Individualized Education Plan (IEP), a 504 plan or an evaluation for services.
+Note: See the Special Education Section on this website for more information.

 - What kinds of school discipline are there?

 Always look at your school’s actual discipline code for the rules and regulations but, the following is a helpful general guide:

 - Suspension: The student is removed from school for a set amount of time, usually between 1-10 days.
 The days the student is suspended are recorded as unexcused absences.

 • In-School Suspension: The student is allowed to go to school but they can’t be in their regular classrooms.